telerik/blazor-docs/_assetsApi/api/index.md

 The API reference section of the documentation contains a list and descriptions of all public available classes, methods and properties of the Telerik UI for Blazor product.

->tip You can use the Filter at the top left hand side to search for a component name (class) to filter the table of contents and find what you are looking for easily.
+> You can use the Filter at the top left hand side to search for a component name (class) to filter the table of contents and find what you are looking for easily.

 This documentation refers to the latest version of Telerik UI for Blazor.